 Raja Ampat cell phone service

-Cell phone towers in Raja Ampat regularly go offline.
+Cell phone towers in Raja Ampat occasionally go offline.
 Sometimes service will be restored in an hour or two, sometimes it can take weeks or even months.
-There’s one tower that we know of on Gam that hasn’t worked in over two years!

 If 24/7 guaranteed telephone and internet connectivity in all areas is a must for you, then your only option is to travel with a satellite phone.